prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 ### Useful UNIX command examples to try

+**The files you need later in this review are in a folder on your Desktop!**

 Let's go to a directory with a lot of files in it and list those files

 ```bash